-\ Research was sponsored by the National Science Foundation under Grant No. IIS1017415 and the Army Research Laboratory under Cooperative Agreement No. W911NF-09-2-0053.
+\ This report is a revised version of the original report appearing in August 2012.
+Research was sponsored by the National Science Foundation (NSF) under Grant No. IIS1017415 and the Army Research Laboratory (ARL) under Cooperative Agreement No. W911NF-09-2-0053.
 It is continuing through participation in the Anomaly Detection at Multiple Scales (ADAMS) program sponsored by the U.S. Defense Advanced Research Projects Agency (DARPA) under Agreements No. W911NF-11-C-0200 and W911NF-11-C-0088.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory, of the National Science Foundation, of the U.S. Government, or any other funding parties.
+The views and conclusions in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the ARL, of the NSF, of the U.S. Government, or any other funding parties.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation here on.
-This work is also partially supported by an IBM Faculty Award.
 Jilles Vreeken is supported by a Post-Doctoral Fellowship of the Research Foundation - Flanders (FWO).